-Phii Nang Ta-Khian worries about the vicinity around the tree she dwells within, and is extremely protective of her dwelling place.
+Phii Nang Ta-Khian is a Thai Ghost who worries about the vicinity around the tree she dwells within, and is extremely protective of her dwelling place.
 If will become angry and run amok if anyone disturbs her place in the forest.
 Because of the spirit of Nang Mai Ta-Khian dwelling within the Ta-Khian tree, when a tree is to be used for building a house or a boat, a ceremony must be made to ask permission from Nang Ta-Khian first.

 Nang Takian Movie Poster

 Once the tree has been converted into something else, the ghost spirit of Mai Ta-Khian will be converted into a spirit of a different kind, depending on what the tree has been used for; In the case of a boat for example, the Nang Ta-Khian would mutate and become a ‘Mae Yaa Nang Ruea’ spirit.

 Mae Ya Nang Ruea Prai Ta-Khian Tree Boat Deva

 Thai people revere the Ta-Khian tree for the ability of the Lady Deva spirit within it to be able to reveal lottery numbers.
 When a Ta-Khian tree is found under the ground or under the water, buried since thousands of years, Thai Buddhists will raise the tree and bring it to a temple, and dress it in colored ribbons, light incense, make offerings to the Mae Nang Ta-Khian Deva Ghost, and ask her to reveal lottery numbers.

 Mae Ya Nang Ruea Takhian Tree Boat Deity